PSU-CMPSC-445/python-ml/README.md

        +--setup.py

  **model.py**
-  - responsible for defining and compiling the Sequential ML Model
+  - responsible for defining and compiling the model
+  - The model uses transfer learning and is based on the InceptionV3 architecture

  **task.py**
   - Main entry point of the ai-platform package.
   - Downloads a zip of the image dataset to the local server where it is running and unzips the files.
   - loads all images with tensorflow
+  - augments each image as specified for each epoch
   - creates the model, trains the model, and saves it as an .h5 file a google bucket
+  - logs accuracy activity using tensorboard
+  - prints out confusion matrix and classification report
   - saves a .csv file with the label class names to the same bucket.

 **setup.py**